How To File A Sex Abuse Lawsuit In Oregon (2026)

 • If no settlement is reached, they represent you in court

 Once you choose an attorney, they can help you understand what to expect going forward.
+They will clearly explain each step of the process so that there are as few surprises as possible.

 Damages Survivors Can Seek in Oregon

 Sexual assault settlement amounts can vary significantly.
-However, survivors can often recover compensation for medical bills, lost income and other financial losses.
-They can also be compensated for pain and suffering and emotional distress.
+However, survivors can often recover economic damages for medical bills, lost income and other financial losses.
+Your attorney will gather evidence, like medical records and pay stubs, to show the losses you sustained so that you can receive fair compensation.

 Free Case Review